 9 Toxic Excuses That Wreck Marriages: Stop the Blame Game

+Tired of hearing the lame justifications that keep you stuck in an endless loop with your partner?
 Does it seem like no matter how hard you try, your relationship continues to fall into a cycle of excuses that wreck marriages?

-You’re not alone.
+💔You’re not alone.

-The toxic excuses you make—or accept—can be far more destructive than you realize.
+🚀The toxic excuses you make, or accept, can be far more destructive than you realize.

 Understanding and addressing these toxic habits will not only prevent emotional distance, but also help you reclaim the love and happiness you deserve.